Holistic AI tutoring for dyslexics

 5 core skills to master while getting important stuff done

-Play around, become a skillful reader
+Play around,

-Play around, become a skillful reader
+a skillful reader

-a better reader
+a skillful reader

 Lexsee makes reading easier—and more engaging—with daily and weekly games tailored to your progress.
 Tackle bite-sized challenges as you develop key reading skills to boost your confidence and develop reading independence.
 Challenges adapt to what you’re reading for class, work or fun so it's never boring.